burntsouup/JavaScript/3 - Errors.md

-# Efficient Development and Debugging
+# Efficient Development and Debugging and Error Handling

 ## Writing code efficiently